opencv/opencv/modules/core/doc/basic_structures.rst

 ------------------
 .. cpp:function:: void Mat::locateROI( Size& wholeSize, Point& ofs ) const

-    Locates matrix header within a parent matrix
+    Locates the matrix header within a parent matrix.

-    :param wholeSize: The output parameter that will contain size of the whole matrix, which  ``*this``  is a part of.
+    :param wholeSize: An output parameter that contains the size of the whole matrix, which  ``*this``  is a part of.??

-    :param ofs: The output parameter that will contain offset of  ``*this``  inside the whole matrix
+    :param ofs: An output parameter that contains an offset of  ``*this``  inside the whole matrix.

-After you extracted a submatrix from a matrix using :func:`Mat::row`,:func:`Mat::col`,:func:`Mat::rowRange`,:func:`Mat::colRange` etc., the result submatrix will point just to the part of the original big matrix.
-However, each submatrix contains some information (represented by ``datastart`` and ``dataend`` fields), using which it is possible to reconstruct the original matrix size and the position of the extracted submatrix within the original matrix.
+After you extracted a submatrix from a matrix using :func:`Mat::row`,:func:`Mat::col`,:func:`Mat::rowRange`,:func:`Mat::colRange` , and others, the resultant submatrix will point just to the part of the original big matrix.
+However, each submatrix contains some information (represented by ``datastart`` and ``dataend`` fields) that helps reconstruct the original matrix size and the position of the extracted submatrix within the original matrix.
 The method ``locateROI`` does exactly that.

 .. index:: Mat::adjustROI